eldooon/reading-ios-nsnumber-v-nsinteger-ios-0616/README.md

 You may have noticed in previous examples that `NSString` variables are declared with a `*` ("star" or "asterisk") while `NSInteger` variables are declared without one.
 This is because `NSString` is an object type (we'll cover in depth what this means in the next topic).
 Objects require a pointer reference (the `*`) in their declaration because, well, they point to a set of values at a specific memory address in the computer's RAM.
 However, `NSInteger` is a primitive, or "data type", and is itself a value, rather than a pointer to a value or set of values.

-**Note:** *Entering* `NSInteger *` *will cause the compiler to generate an error.
-The same goes for declaring any of the data types.*
+**Note:** *Entering* `NSInteger *` *will cause the compiler to generate an* `invalid integer to pointer conversion` *warning.
+The same goes for declaring any of the data types.
+This syntax does serve a purpose so the language permits it, but your application won't do what you expect.*

-While you can reference the complete list, the primitives with which you'll interact the most are:
+While you can reference the complete list of , the primitives with which you'll interact the most are:

 ```objc
 NSInteger